hrwu1/ChromeAttention/AI_SETUP_GUIDE.md

    - Look for AI-related error messages in the console

 3. **Try a Simple Test**:
+   - Open DevTools console and run: `await LanguageModel.availability()`
+   - Should return: `"available"` (not `"no"`)
    - Open the extension popup
    - Try the "From Page" button to extract a goal from the current page
    - Check if AI features work

+4. **Force Download if Needed**:
+   - If requirements are met but model won't download automatically
+   - Use the force download method above (see "Model Download is Stuck")

 ## What Features Use AI?